 When the hospital first opened in 1962, the staff totaled close to 100, and only 126 patients were treated that first year.
 Today, St. Jude treats 7,800 patients yearly and employs more than 3,700 staff members.

 In the early days, St. Jude arranged for patients’ families to stay at a hotel in downtown Memphis.
-Today, families have three modern facilities available to them: the Memphis Grizzlies House for short-term stays of one to seven days, the Ronald McDonald House for mid-term lodging of eight to 90 days and the Target House for long-term stays of more than 90 days.
+Today, families have three modern facilities available to them: the Tri Delta Place for short-term stays of one to seven days, the Ronald McDonald House for mid-term lodging of eight to 90 days and the Target House for long-term stays of more than 90 days.
 Ever since our founding, no family has ever paid St. Jude for anything and housing, food and transportation costs are all provided for free.

 Expansions over the years have greatly enlarged the size of the original St. Jude campus.
 The hospital now occupies more than 2.5 million square feet of research, clinical and administrative space—the equivalent of 53 football fields.

 Despite the sprawling campus, St. Jude has only one cafeteria.
 That was a deliberate design request from Danny Thomas, who felt the dining hall should be the heart of the hospital, where the entire St. Jude community could meet and interact.

 St. Jude has its own garden that produces fresh produce and herbs.
 This saves on food costs and shortens the time between harvesting and processing, keeping the food’s nutritional value high and providing healthier fare for the staff, patients and families.